HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ## Discoverability

 In this section, we look at the dynamics of web discoverability with increasing adoption of Generative AI on the web.
-We primarily focus on two important approaches that dictate discoverability of websites via AI-based platforms and services: the `robots.txt` and `llms.txt` files.
+We primarily focus on two important approaches that influence how AI platforms and services discover content: the `robots.txt` and `llms.txt` files.

 ### `robots.txt`

-The <a hreflang="en" href="https://www.robotstxt.org/"><code>robots.txt</code> file</a>, located at the root of a domain (for example, `http://example.com/robots.txt`), allows website owners to declare crawl directives for automated bots.
+The <a hreflang="en" href="https://www.robotstxt.org/">`robots.txt` file</a>, located at the root of a domain (for example, `http://example.com/robots.txt`), allows website owners to declare crawl directives for automated bots.
 In the past, web crawling was primarily for search engines and archives.
-However, in the age of Generative AI, websites can also be crawled by AI-powered agentic crawlers or by model providers to collect internet-scale data for training their LLMs.
-As a result, websites have increased their reliance on `robots.txt` files to express their content-access preferences to these crawlers.
+In the age of Generative AI, websites can also be crawled by AI-powered agentic crawlers or by model providers to collect internet-scale data for training their LLMs.
+As a result, websites increasingly rely on `robots.txt` files to express their content-access preferences to these crawlers.

-An example `robots.txt` directive to instruct a `User-Agent` string containing GPTBot, <a hreflang="en" href="https://platform.openai.com/docs/bots">OpenAI's bot used to crawl websites for model training purposes</a>, to not crawl a site can be expressed as follows:
+An example `robots.txt` directive targeting the `User-Agent` string `GPTBot` <a hreflang="en" href="https://platform.openai.com/docs/bots">used by OpenAI for model training</a> is shown below:

 ```
 User-Agent: GPTBot
 Disallow: /
 ```

-It is important to note that adherence to `robots.txt` is voluntary and does not, by itself, restrict access to bots.
+It is important to note that adherence to `robots.txt` is voluntary and does not strictly enforce access control.

 We note that `robots.txt` remains highly prevalent: approximately 94.1% of the \~12.9 million sites studied include a `robots.txt` file with at least one directive (see the following figure).